ISB Futures Academy

 *Ignite weeks – 3 times per year, off schedule.
 Combined grade 7 and 8 (6-7 project choices per theme week.
 Themes: Make It, Express It, Personalize It

-In middle school, students have a facilitator-designed, flexible schedule that is tailored to the needs of each project.
+Students have a facilitator-designed, flexible schedule that is tailored to the needs of each project.
 A key component of the middle school schedule is the integrated project block, in which students complete learning objectives from Humanities, Science, and sometimes Design Technology and Math, to help them understand the essential question of the project.

 Aside from integrated work time, students in MS Futures Academy also have some discrete academic blocks in their schedule to ensure all standards are being met.
 Specifically, students have Math class every other day, just like students in the ISB program.
 At times, other blocks are also used for additional Humanities instructional time.
 During some projects, students have a flex-block so they can start to gain skills around setting their own work goals for a segment of time.